Abarim Publications' online Biblical Greek Dictionary

 - Together with the particle of negation α (a), meaning without: the adjective ατιμος (atimos), meaning without value or respect (Matthew 13:57), or of low character or reputation (Mark 6:4, 1 Corinthians 4:10).
-Its derivatives are:
+It occurs 4 times, see full concordance and its derivatives are:

 - Together with the adjective βαρυς (barus), meaning heavy or burdensome: the noun βαρυτιμος (barutimos), meaning so precious that its acquisition means a huge burden for the buyer; burdensomely expensive (Matthew 26:7 only).

-- Together with the adjective ισος (isos), meaning alike or equal: the adjective ισοτιμος (isotimos), meaning of equal honor or equal value (2 Peter 1:1).
+- Together with the adjective ισος (isos), meaning alike or equal: the adjective ισοτιμος (isotimos), meaning of equal honor or equal value (2 Peter 1:1 only).

-- Together with the adjective φιλος (philos), meaning friend [of]: the verb φιλοτιμεομαι (philotimeomai), literally meaning to be value-loving and used in the sense of to aspire or make something an ambition (Romans 15:20, 2 Corinthians 5:9 and 1 Thessalonians 4:11).
+- Together with the adjective φιλος (philos), meaning friend [of]: the verb φιλοτιμεομαι (philotimeomai), literally meaning to be value-loving and used in the sense of to aspire or make something an ambition (Romans 15:20, 2 Corinthians 5:9 and 1 Thessalonians 4:11 only).

-- Together with the adjective πολυς (polus), meaning much, many or great: the adjective πολυτιμος (polutimos) meaning of great honor or price; very valuable (Matthew 13:46, John 12:3).
+- Together with the adjective πολυς (polus), meaning much, many or great: the adjective πολυτιμος (polutimos) meaning of great honor or price; very valuable (Matthew 13:46 and John 12:3 only).

-- Together with the verb οραω (horao), meaning to see: the verb τιμωρεω (timoreo), literally meaning to watch one's price, but rather used in the sense of seeing to the price of one's actions, to make someone pay the price (Acts 22:5, Acts 26:11).
+- Together with the verb οραω (horao), meaning to see: the verb τιμωρεω (timoreo), literally meaning to watch one's price, but rather used in the sense of seeing to the price of one's actions, to make someone pay the price (Acts 22:5 and 26:11 only).